 You recently updated your computer to the latest Windows 11 update.
-You’re happy that everything works as it did before, but then your computer stops booting – you have no idea why, but for some reason, it just won’t start.
+You’re happy everything works as before, but your computer fails to boot again.
+You have no idea why, but it just won’t start for some reason.
 How do you fix this?

 - Check your system requirements.

 - Turn off the power supply and turn it back on again.

 - Check if the PC monitor is functioning.

 Whether your PC isn’t loading, shows a black or blue screen, fails to boot, and keeps shutting down, or Windows 11 freezes on startup, read on to learn how to fix it.